-Bob drove the winding mountain roads so quickly Dan clutched the truck-door and chewed his gloves in terror.
+Bob drove the winding mountain roads so quickly Dan clutched himself and chewed his gloves in terror.
 Jay watched clouds peek over peaks like boiling cream.
 “Almost there!”
 Bob pointed to buildings dotting the mountainside.
 “See that lecture-hall?
 That’s where Virgil Blue said all the nothing!”

 Bob parked with such enthusiasm Dan’s body rocked forward.
 As the three stepped from the truck, a woman in high-heels waved.
 “Mr. Jackson?”